shivac1998/stockboard/README.md

 ## 2. Architecture/Design Docs

-### The goal of this application is to display real-time market data of a variety of different stocks.
+### The goal of this application is to display market data of a variety of different stocks.
 The end-user should be able to type the stock ticker into a search bar to find and display a specific stock price.
-The arguments needed to use the API are displayed on the Finnhub website and are as follows-
+The arguments needed to use the API are displayed on the Alphavantage website.

-### Arguments:

-#### symbol (REQUIRED)

-Symbol.

-#### resolution (REQUIRED)

-Supported resolution includes 1, 5, 15, 30, 60, D, W, M .Some timeframes might not be available depending on the exchange.

-#### from (REQUIRED)

-UNIX timestamp.
-Interval initial value.

-#### to (REQUIRED)

-UNIX timestamp.
-Interval end value.

 ## 3. End-User Docs

-### Response Attributes:

-c
-List of close prices for returned candles.

-h
-List of high prices for returned candles.

-l
-List of low prices for returned candles.

-o
-List of open prices for returned candles.

-s
-Status of the response.
-This field can either be ok or no_data.

-t
-List of timestamp for returned candles.

-v
-List of volume data for returned candles.
+### The user will be able to click on each of the six displayed stocks and view pricing data from the previous day's close.

+### Users can also navigate to any stock of their choosing by replacing the stock symbol in the web address when viewing a particular stock's data.